swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 ### But WHY?
 Why not ActiveRecord?

 Therefore I wondered about the reasons behind that.
-I knew there are issues with ActiveRecord and I did face some of them in my career, but I wanted to know the exact pain points and why Sequel is better than ActiveRecord in enough different areas so it had been chosen by the Hanami team.
+I knew there are issues with ActiveRecord and I did face some of them in my career, but I wanted to know the exact pain points and **why Sequel is better than ActiveRecord in enough different areas** to be chosen by the Hanami team.

 Recently I've seen this great [Youtube Video summary, comparing ActiveRecord With Sequel](https://www.youtube.com/watch?v=ftJrBpiYQXM) by [Janko Marohnić](https://janko.io/about).
 I've been amazed and immediately took a lot of notes.

 > Big Kudos to Janko for his work!
 My article is mostly the summary of his presentation, his articles, and collected findings from my own experience and other resources related to this topic.

-This article is a result of what I got from this video and further exploring of the topic, and as Hanami uses Sequel under the hood, I've found it interesting to compose this short article from the findings.
+This article is a result of what I got from this video and further exploring of the topic, and as **Hanami uses Sequel under the hood**, I've found it interesting to compose this short article from the findings.

 **You can check out the video here!**

 <YoutubeEmbed embedId={'ftJrBpiYQXM'} />

-# Similiarities vs Differences

 ## What is Sequel?